 The majestic landscape of Glacier Bay NP

 After cruising Glacier Bay for a while, our ship spent a good portion of the day right at a glacier.
-Rangers from the National Park Service joined us on board, to help us learn more about the ecosystems and animals surrounding us.
+Thanks to rangers from the National Park Service on board, we learned tons about the ecosystems and animals surrounding us.
 If we had been organized, we even could have had our National Park Service book stamped.

 TripAdvisor